Skip to main content

 purple

-Constituents continue to contact me asking to make sure the government reverses its decision to not award compensation to women impacted by changes to the state pension age.
-As expressed in my previous statement, I am deeply disappointed with the way the Government’s has handled this issue.
+Nevertheless, constituents do continue to write in urging me to push the Labour government to reverse its decision not to award compensation to women impacted by changes to the state pension age.
+As I have expressed in my earlier statements on this topic, I remain deeply disappointed with the way the Government has chosen to handle this issue.
+I have also repeatedly called out the Government's unfair approach to pensioners, arguing against their cut to the Winter Fuel Payment which I am glad to see has now been reversed.

 Mims Davies MP and Shadow Minister for Women slams Labour’s pension hypocrisy over WASPI decision | Mims Davies

-Whilst it is not always easy to make decisions, elected Members of Parliament should always start from a position of good faith with their electorates.
+Whilst I am very aware it is not always easy to make decisions in Government, elected Members of Parliament should always start from a position of good faith with their electorates.
 Overpromising and then going back on your word helps nobody.
-I will endeavour to use whatever opportunities are available to me in Parliament to support measures which improve the financial circumstances of all pensioners and will resist any efforts by the Government to further erode hard-won benefits, like the Winter Fuel Allowance and Triple Lock, which have done so much to lift pensioners out of poverty in recent years.
+To that end, I will endeavour to use whatever opportunities are available to me in Parliament to support measures which improve the financial circumstances of all pensioners and will resist any efforts by the Government to further erode hard-won benefits, like the Winter Fuel Allowance and Triple Lock, which have done so much to lift pensioners out of poverty in recent years.

 You may also be interested in